Bo Nickal: Personal life

 Nickal is the son of Jason and Sandy Nickal.
-They were both college athletes, as his mother played basketball at San Diego State University and his father played football at Chadron State College.
+His parents were both college athletes, as Sandy played basketball at San Diego State University and Jason played football at Chadron State College.
 Jason coached Nickal as a youth until he went off to college at Penn State.
-His mother Sandy is also a former amateur boxer.
+In 2026, Jason was reported as being head wrestling coach at State College High School.
+His mother Sandy is a former amateur boxer.

 Nickal is a Christian.
 He stated his faith in God helps alleviate the pressure he feels in competition, "Win or lose, I'm still the same person and my family loves me and I still serve a great God, and, you know, that's just part of His plan for my life is to wrestle.
 So I do feel like it's important, but at the end of the day that's not what defines me.
 I just have placed my identity in Jesus Christ and I go out there and compete freely and the best I can every match."
 As a child, his favorite wrestler was two-time Olympic Gold Medalist John Smith.
 Apart from wrestling, he is also an enthusiast of spikeball and likes American football, his favorite player being former Detroit Lions player Barry Sanders.

-Nickal married Maddie Holmberg on December 12, 2020.
-Maddie is the daughter of Rob Holmberg who played football at Penn State and in the NFL.
+Nickal married Maddie Holmberg, daughter of NFL lineback Rob Holmberg, on December 12, 2020.
+The couple had their second child in 2025.

+Nickal is a friend of President Donald Trump.
+The two met in 2019 when Nickal visited the White House.
+On the first day of the 2026 Republican National Convention, Nickal and fellow UFC fighter Justin Gaethje introduced Trump together.